chinamike65/hugo-tuolesi/content/book3/book3en.md

 2. The Importance of the Sequence of the Paths ................................................
 26

-Part 2: How to Learn the San Shi Dao ……………… 29
+Part 2: How to Learn The Three Principal Aspects of the Path ……………… 29

 Chapter 1 The root of the Path is to be close to the guru…………..
 31